resubPredict

 Predict responses for a training data set using a generalized additive model (GAM) that contains both linear and interaction terms for predictors.
 Specify whether to include interaction terms when predicting responses.

-data set, which contains measurements of cars made in the 1970s and early 1980s.
+Load the carbig data set, which contains measurements of cars made in the 1970s and early 1980s.

 X = [Acceleration,Displacement,Horsepower,Weight]; Y = MPG;

-Train a generalized additive model that contains all the available linear and interaction terms in X
+Train a generalized additive model that contains all the available linear and interaction terms in X.

 Mdl = fitrgam(X,Y,'Interactions','all');

-is a RegressionGAM
+Mdl is a RegressionGAM model object.

 Predict the responses using both linear and interaction terms, and then using only linear terms.
-To exclude interaction terms, specify 'IncludeInteractions',false
+To exclude interaction terms, specify 'IncludeInteractions',false.

 yFit = resubPredict(Mdl);